-We are following a path trail blazed by San Francisco’s Community Arts Stabilization Trust (CAST).
+We are following a path created by San Francisco’s Community Arts Stabilization Trust (CAST).
 CAST recognizes that when arts organizations have stable homes, protected from a volatile real estate market, they are free to be trail blazers, hubs of innovation and creativity within their cities.
 Also, in economically diverse neighborhoods, they are a connecting point for people of different economic and cultural backgrounds to understand and bridge their differences through participation in the arts.
 CAST is supported by several Bay Area foundations and works closely with NCCLF.
 However, there is no CAST this far north yet so the Imaginists are also trailblazing (once again!) by initiating the conversation of artist owned/artist occupied here in the North Bay.

 We have received invaluable guidance and help from the following individuals and organizations: